 Helps a healthy digestion

 It contains both magnesium and phosphorus.
 Phosphorus aids in both smooth absorption and excretion.
-Magnesium prevents constipation as a consequence of having a laxative effect.
+And magnesium prevents constipation as a consequence of having a laxative effect.

 A great cheese for people with diabetes